 What is homeowner insurance?

-This insurance protects your home and personal belongings from fire, theft, vandalism and other perils.
+Home insurance property protection protects your home and personal belongings from fire, theft, vandalism and other perils.

 - Typically covers repairing or replacing your damaged or destroyed home, including attachments, such as garages or decks.